 4. Small changes can make a huge difference to your workout

 Sometimes a simple change can give you the confidence boost you need.
-Here's a few easy things you can do to lessen your anxiety at the gym:
+Here are a few easy things you can do to lessen your anxiety at the gym:

 - You can always book time with a personal trainer who will help you find a workout that suits you.
 Your personal trainer will also take you through each of the machines and how to use them properly to avoid injury.